Spotify Macroboard

 Research

-1. Custom RGB lighting that matches the color of the music album art.
+1. RGB lighting that roughly matched the album art

 Dynamic RGB Lighting